Davyd0v1/arduino-freertos/README.md

 - Semaphores
 - Mutexes

-## Цель работы
+## Project Objective

-Разработать программу управления по заданной циклограмме на микроконтроллере Arduino с использованием FreeRTOS и подтвердить её работоспособность.
+Develop a control program based on a given cycle diagram for an Arduino microcontroller using FreeRTOS and verify its operation.

-## Как запустить
+## How to Run

-1. Открыть проект в Arduino IDE.
+1. Open the project in Arduino IDE.
-2. Установить библиотеку FreeRTOS, если она ещё не установлена.
+2. Install the FreeRTOS library if it is not already installed.
-3. Выбрать нужную плату и порт.
+3. Select the required board and port.
-4. Загрузить скетч на плату.
+4. Upload the sketch to the board.
-5. Открыть Serial Monitor для проверки работы.
+5. Open the Serial Monitor to check the program operation.

-## Что демонстрирует проект
+## What the Project Demonstrates

-- параллельное выполнение задач;
+- parallel task execution;
-- обмен сообщениями между задачами;
+- message exchange between tasks;
-- реакцию на внешние события;
+- response to external events;
-- использование средств синхронизации FreeRTOS.
+- use of FreeRTOS synchronization mechanisms.

-## Скриншоты
+## Screenshots

-схема сразу для прмеров 1-4
+Circuit diagram for examples 1–4

 <img width="320" height="115" alt="image" src="https://github.com/user-attachments/assets/54ab7c3b-f7e8-4c55-b36a-bbd14305ca08" />

-схема финального проекта с конечным автоматом и очередью сообщений с помощью FreeRTOS
+Final project diagram with a finite-state machine and message queue implemented using FreeRTOS

 <img width="320" height="248" alt="image" src="https://github.com/user-attachments/assets/8fdfdcca-4641-49f5-95ee-f442ff63cfed" />

-## Автор
+## Autor

 Davyd0v1